[Opinion] Threat to Unesco park mars Montenegro's EU bid

 If European politicians and civil society leave people like them alone on the front line, then Montenegro's EU and Nato accession might come at a steep price.

-Montenegro joined Nato in 2017 and now one of its beauty spots risks becoming a no-go bomb site.
+Montenegro joined Nato in 2017 and now one of its beauty spots risks becoming a no-go military bomb site.

 It might join the EU by 2025 if things go well.